riebl/artery/src/traci/sumo/README.md

-These sources are copied from SUMO 0.29.0.
+These sources are copied from SUMO 0.32.0.
-SUMO is licensed under GNU General Public License, version 3.
+SUMO is licensed under [Eclipse Public License v2.0](http://www.eclipse.org/legal/epl-v20.html).

-Some modifications are made to the original sources for supporting additional TraCI commands.

 Please refer to the [SUMO Wiki](http://sumo.dlr.de/wiki) for a more information about SUMO and TraCI.